Self-seeker Self"-seek`er noun One who seeks only his own interest, advantage, or pleasure.

 Matt. viii.
 13.

+Selion noun [ Old French seillon a measure of land, French sillon a ridge, furrow, Late Latin selio a measure of land.]
 A short piece of land in arable ridges and furrows, of uncertain quantity; also, a ridge of land lying between two furrows. [ Obsolete or Prov.
 Eng.]

-Seljukian Sel·juk"i·an adjective Of or pertaining to Seljuk , a Tartar chief who embraced Mohammedanism, and began the subjection of Western Asia to that faith and rule; of or pertaining to the dynasty founded by him, or the empire maintained by his descendants from the 10th to the 13th century.
+Seljukian adjective Of or pertaining to Seljuk , a Tartar chief who embraced Mohammedanism, and began the subjection of Western Asia to that faith and rule; of or pertaining to the dynasty founded by him, or the empire maintained by his descendants from the 10th to the 13th century.
 J. H. Newman.

-Seljukian Sel·juk"i·an noun A member of the family of Seljuk ; an adherent of that family, or subject of its government; ( plural ) the dynasty of Turkish sultans sprung from Seljuk.
+Seljukian noun A member of the family of Seljuk ; an adherent of that family, or subject of its government; ( plural ) the dynasty of Turkish sultans sprung from Seljuk.

-noun Self. [ Obsolete or Scot.]
+Sell (sĕl) noun Self. [ Obsolete or Scot.]
+B. Jonson.

-Sell Sell noun A sill. [ Obsolete]
+Sell noun A sill. [ Obsolete] Chaucer.

-Sell Sell noun [ French
+Sell noun [ French

 selle , Latin